The Technique Trial

 These are just a few things that I’ve directly pulled from my teaching repertoire and there are plenty more.
 They focus on empowerment without ownership, equality through engagement, and leadership from within.

 I haven’t gone into too much detail because I don’t believe it’s necessary.
-You’re all practitioners with unique circumstances, so take what you like, try it, and if it doesn’t work, bin it.
+You’re all practitioners with unique circumstances, so take what you like, try the Technique Trial, and if it doesn’t work, bin it.
 Let’s be empirical about it.